A Beginner's Guide to Using macOS with VoiceOver

 Finder is the Mac’s file manager, and is constantly open.
 Think of it as the equivalent of File Explorer on Windows.
 It is where you create, organize and delete files and folders, view external storage devices, and manage and sync iOS devices.
 For information on how to use Finder, check out this guide.

 Spotlight lets you locate files and other data on your Mac.
-It is located third from right in the menu extras, accessed by pressing VO M twice.
-It can also be accessed directly by pressing Command Space.
+It is located fourth from right in the menu extras, accessed by pressing VO-M twice.
+It can also be accessed directly by pressing Command-Space.

 Type your search in the field and use the up and down arrow keys to navigate the results.
 If what you’re looking for is not in the list, select, “Show all,” and a Finder window with all the results will open.
 Settings like the keyboard shortcut, result categories to include, and locations to exclude can be changed in System Preferences > Spotlight.

-Like on iOS, you can use Siri on your Mac to find information and complete basic tasks, such as checking weather, calendar, and contacts, opening apps, searching the web, sending emails and texts, etc. However, Siri on macOS does not currently support any third-party app integration.
+Like on other Apple platforms, you can use Siri on your Mac to find information and complete basic tasks, such as checking weather, calendar, and contacts, opening apps, searching the web, sending emails and texts, etc. However, Siri on macOS does not currently support any third-party app integration.

 Siri settings, like the voice and keyboard shortcut, can be changed in System preferences > Siri.